Introduction

 Thanks to affordable smartphones and widespread internet access, a student in a small town now has almost the same access to guidance as someone in a metro area.

-- Online Mentorship & Forums: Webinars, YouTube channels, online communities, and mentorship platforms now clearly explain the pilot career path—how to start, which exams to write, how much it costs, and what to expect.
+- Online Mentorship & Forums: Webinars, YouTube channels, online communities, and mentorship platforms now clearly explain the pilot career path—how to start, which exams to write, what it costs, and what to expect.
 Earlier, this kind of clarity was rare and often limited to those who had personal contacts in aviation.

 In short, knowledge is no longer locked inside metro classrooms.
 It’s available to anyone willing to search, learn, and stay disciplined.